Diversification of gas supply sources and integration of gas infrastructure in the Three Seas Region

 FSRU Gdańsk

-The capacity 6.1 billion Nm3/year with the planned commissioning date in 2027 (ongoing analyses concerning possibility of preponement to 2025).
-Project encompasses FSRU unit (with possibility, if so decided, of installing 2nd unit and thus doubling the capacity), breakwater and several transmission evacuation pipelines: Gdańsk – Kolnik, Kolnik- Gardeja, Gardeja-Gustorzyn.
+Capacity 6.1 billion Nm3/year with the planned commissioning date in 2028.
+Project encompasses FSRU unit, breakwater and several transmission evacuation pipelines: Gdańsk – Kolnik, Kolnik- Gardeja, Gardeja-Gustorzyn.

 Contact persons: